4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/3-MDM_Protocol/3-MDM_Protocol.md

 |`Title`|String|Optional.|

-Installing a book not from the iBooks Storewith the same `PersistentID` as an existing book not from the iBooks Store replaces the old book with the new.
-Installing an iBooks Store book with the same `iTunesStoreID` as an existing installed book updates the book from the iBooks Store.
+Installing a book not from Apple Books with the same `PersistentID` as an existing book not from Apple Books replaces the old book with the new.
+Installing an Apple Books book with the same `iTunesStoreID` as an existing installed book updates the book from Apple Books.

-The user is not prompted for book installation or update unless user interaction is needed to complete an iBooks Store transaction.
+The user is not prompted for book installation or update unless user interaction is needed to complete an Apple Books transaction.

 If the request is accepted, the device responds with an Acknowledged response and the following fields: